coolwanglu/pdf2htmlEX/README.md

 Please read [FAQ](https://github.com/coolwanglu/pdf2htmlEX/wiki/FAQ) before sending an email to me.
 Or your message might be ignored.

-I'm much more user-friendly than pdf2htmlEX.
+I should be much more user-friendly than pdf2htmlEX.

 * Lu Wang <coolwanglu@gmail.com>